Angels (Neon Genesis Evangelion): Popularity and critical reception

 The Angels' designs and fighting styles received positive reviews from critics and audiences.
 In 2017 the news magazine Livedoor News opened a survey asking the fans to choose their favorite Angel; in the poll, Adam and Ramiel ranked first and second, respectively.
 The magazine, talking about the reasons for Ramiel's popularity, discussed the beauty of its geometric features and felt sorry for Arael's low position of the eleventh place.
 Anime News Network's Nick Creamer praised the first confrontation against Sachiel, calling its disc face "iconic".
 Creamer also lauded the battles against the Angels, describing them as "a captivating combination of eerily distinct monster designs, creative tactical setups, and gorgeous, horrifying fight animation".

 The synchronized battle against Israfel received positive reviews from critics.
 Comic Book Resources described the fight as one of the best action scenes in the entire series.
 The fights against Bardiel and Zeruel also drew positive opinions.
 The US magazine Anime Invasion ranked the Zeruel battle as the eighth-best fight in Japanese animation history.
-Stuart Nilson, a reviewer for Hoopla.nu, praised the changes introduced in the film Evangelion 2.0 and the variety of Angels' appearances.
-Martin Theron of Anime News Network and Nicoletta Browne of THEM Anime Reviews also made positive comments about their design, describing them as "jaw-dropping" and "nothing short of astounding".
-Anime News Network's Justin Sevakis appreciated the omission of their names in the Rebuild of Evangelion films without the Judeo-Christian references from the original series, which he described as "confusing and problematic".
+Martin Theron of Anime News Network and Nicole MacLean of THEM Anime Reviews also made positive comments about their design, describing them as "jaw-dropping" and "nothing short of astounding".
+Anime News Network's Justin Sevakis appreciated the omission of their names in the first two installments of the Rebuild of Evangelion film tetralogy, lacking the Judeo-Christian references from the original series, which he described as "confusing and problematic".